OpenFreeEnergy/gufe/docs/concepts/included_models.rst

 These are often used to define the *components* of a :ref:`chemicalsystem`, which form the nodes of an :ref:`alchemicalnetwork`.
 The same ``Component`` may be present within multiple ``ChemicalSystem``\s, such as a :class:`.ProteinComponent` in an ``AlchemicalNetwork`` featuring relative binding transformations between ligands.

-As another distinct example: the :class:`.SmallMoleculeComponent` class is used to form the nodes of a :ref:`ligandnetwork`.
+As another distinct example: the :class:`.SmallMoleculeComponent` class (which is a subclass of :class:`.Component`) is used to form the nodes of a :ref:`ligandnetwork`.
 This is useful for representing relative transformations between a series of small molecules without invoking the additional complexity of an :ref:`alchemicalnetwork`.

 .. note::